 The Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth), also referred to as the Notifiable Data Breaches (NDB) Scheme amends the Privacy Act 1988 (Cth) (the Commonwealth Privacy Act), and in the instances where the NDB Scheme applies to JCU, there is a mandatory requirement for JCU to notify the Commonwealth Privacy Commissioner and affected individuals of ‘eligible data breaches’.
 An eligible data breach occurs if:

 - there is unauthorised access to, unauthorised disclosure of, or loss of, personal information held by an entity;

 - the access, disclosure or loss is likely to result in serious harm to any of the individuals to whom the information relates; and

 - the entity has not been able to prevent the likely risk of serious harm with remedial action.

 Is as defined by the Information Privacy Act (Qld) 2009 (IP Act) as information or an opinion, including information or an opinion forming part of a database, whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
 Personal information includes usernames, passwords and unique identifiers such as staff and student numbers.
 It can be recorded in any format including hard copy documents, electronic documents, databases, administrative systems, photographs and other images, and staff/student identity cards.

-A PI Custodian is a University staff member who has responsibilities for the collection and management of Personal Information within the University.
+A University staff member who has responsibilities for the collection and management of Personal Information within the University.
 This may include records managers, student support and client services staff, HR staff and system administrators.

 Is a complaint about an act or practice of JCU in relation to an individual’s personal information that is a breach of this policy or the IP Act or Privacy Act.